HyperCodec/genetic-rs/README.md

     // perform evolution (100 gens)
     for _ in 0..100 {
-        sim.next_generation(); // in a genetic algorithm with state, such as a physics simulation, you'd want to do things with `sim.genomes` in between these calls
+        // there might be some cases where you want to do something between calls. sim.next_generation();
     }

     dbg!(sim.genomes);